Fiat Abarth OTR 1000: Description

 The OTR 1000 belongs to the widely ramified Fiat Abarth OT car series, which was produced between 1964 and 1970.
 Among those OT models with an engine displacement of 1.0 litres and a standard body from Fiat, it was the top model.
 Its closest relatives were the Abarth OT 1000 (1964 to 1970), particularly the OTS 1000 and OT 1000 SS Corsa coupés, all internally listed as Abarth Tipo 102, as well as the Abarth OTR 850 (Tipo 103).

 The car was based on the rear-engine, rear-wheel drive Fiat 850.

 The OTR 1000 was created in several versions, some for company purposes, one version also for customers; the most well-known version is the OTR 1000 Coupé with road approval from the years 1965 to 1969.
 It is equipped with an Abarth engine Sigla 200 with a special cross-flow cylinder head, OHV valve control, and the brand-owned Radiale principle, the Abarth in this model car used for the first time.
 While the "OT" in the model designation for Omologata Turismo (German homologated touring car) stood, the "R" pointed explicitly to this special cylinder head, and therefore does not stand for "race" or "racing".
 The OTR has a chrome grille.
 The original idea was to use it in a series-based touring car category of the sports car world championship, which was restructured for 1965.
 However, the motorsport homologation was initially delayed by one year due to further development work; after that, the Commission Sportive Internationale (CSI), the approval authority of the Fédération Internationale de l'Automobile (FIA) put the model in a non-series category until 1969 because of the radial cylinder head.
-Abarth then favoured the OTS 1000 Coupé with an modified standard cylinder head from the Fiat 850 and later for Group 5 the Fiat Abarth 1000 TCR with the Radiale cylinder head and the lighter, more compact base of the Fiat 600 D.
+Abarth then favoured the OTS 1000 Coupé with a modified standard cylinder head from the Fiat 850 and later for Group 5 the Fiat Abarth 1000 TCR with the Radiale cylinder head and the lighter, more compact base of the Fiat 600 D.

 In the series version with road approval, the OTR 1000 has 74 hp-metric, and in the racing version without road approval up to 106 hp-metric.
 Exact production figures are not known; individual sources assume that from the only production version in five years possibly only 35 copies were completed in the factory, only eight of them for the US market.